Superb second half display sends Offaly into semi-final

 A key switch took place when they moved Joe Ryan to full forward and Luke Nolan to midfield.
 It was a game transforming one with both players having a super second half.
 Ryan had tried hard at midfield in the first half but was almost too physical as he went for the big hit on a couple of occasions.
 The Birr man was a bundle of energy in full forward, showing for the ball, winning it and using his physicality in a much more positive way as he got 1-1 while Nolan came into his own at midfield, mopping up possession and driving in good ball to the forward line.

-Cian Burke did plenty of good things at midfield and carried the ball well while Jack Screeney, DJ McLoughlin and Charlie Mitchell were immense in the attack.
+Cian Burke did plenty of good things at midfield and carried the ball well while Jack Screeney, DJ McLoughlin and Charlie Mitchell were in great form in the attack.
 Screeney was brilliant, hitting 12 points, 11 from play and growing in stature and influence in general play as it wore on.
-Loughlin was at his best as he scored 1-3 while Mitchell looked to be a real prospect.
+Loughlin was at his best as he scored 1-3 while Mitchell looks to be a real prospect.
 Full of running and pace, he got four points, a couple of them truly delightful.
 Tom Dooley also impressed while Luke Carey enhanced that sector when he came on.

 The sides were level at 0-11 each at half time and Offaly were happy to be in that position as Kildare had been ever so slightly the better team in the first half.
-It was very even in most sectors and Kildare had missed a few chances that would have given them the lead while Offaly converted everything and didn't have a single wide.
+It was very even in most sectors and Kildare had missed a few chances that would have given them the lead while Offaly converted almost everything and had just one wide.

 The big talking point of the first half was a sensational display of striking from Kildare free taker Liam Dempsey.
 He converted nine frees from a variety of distances and angles and the quality of his striking just took the breath away.
 Offaly fouled too much in the first half and this was one area they had to earmark for attention at half time as Dempsey was pointing everything from his own forty metre line down.